Container Management

 ../../../_static/images/orga/containers/orga_collections_assign_container_profiles.png

-1. Select one or more Container Profiles from the list.
+1. Select one or more container profiles from the list.

 2. Click Assign to confirm.